RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Related Work

-The aforementioned works assume the objective function is smooth or is a summation of a smooth function and a simple non-smooth function, which is not only critical for defining some error bounds they assumed but also necessary for obtaining the linear rates for the algorithms they studied.
-On the contrary, we focus on minimizing non-smooth objective functions with less structure using the SG method.
-Exploiting the error bound~\eqref{eqn:ler}, we develop restarting scheme in the RSG method and obtain different convergence rates from the works mentioned above.
-Moreover, even without condition~\eqref{eqn:ler} or any other error bounds, we still obtain a new complexity that can be better than the standard complexity of SG method in some scenarios (see Corollary~\ref{lem:3} and the remark thereafter.)

-\cite{DBLP:journals/mp/GilpinPS12} established a polyhedral error bound condition (presented in Lemma~\ref{lem:polyeb} below).
-Using this polyhedral error bound condition, they study a two-person zero-sum game and proposed an restarted first-order method based on Nesterov's smoothing technique~\citep{Nesterov:2005:SMN} that can find the Nash equilibrium in a linear convergence rate.
-This error bound condition was shown in \citep{DBLP:journals/mp/GilpinPS12} to hold for the objective function whose epigraph is polyhedral and the domain is a bounded polytope~\citep{DBLP:journals/mp/GilpinPS12}.
-Here, we slightly generalize their result to allow the domain to be an unbounded polyhedron which is the case for many important applications.
-In addition, we consider a general condition that contains this polyhedral error bound condition as a special case and we try to solve the general problem \eqref{eqn:prob0} rather than the bilinear saddle-point problem in~\citep{DBLP:journals/mp/GilpinPS12}.
+\cite{DBLP:journals/mp/GilpinPS12} established a polyhedral error bound condition for {problems whose epigraph is polyhedral and domain is a bounded polytope.} Using this polyhedral error bound condition, they studied a two-person zero-sum game and proposed a restarted first-order method based on Nesterov's smoothing technique~\citep{Nesterov:2005:SMN} that can find the Nash equilibrium and has linear convergence rate. {The differences between~\citep{DBLP:journals/mp/GilpinPS12} and this work are: (i) we study subgradient methods instead of Nesterov's smoothing technique, where the former have broader applicability than Nesterov's smoothing technique; (ii) our linear convergence can be derived for a slightly general problem where the domain is allowed to be an unbounded polyhedron as long as the polyhedral error bound condition in Lemma~\ref{lem:polyeb} holds, which is the case for many important applications; (iii) we consider a general condition that subsumes the polyhedral error bound condition as a special case and we try to solve the general problem \eqref{eqn:prob0} rather than the bilinear saddle-point problem in~\citep{DBLP:journals/mp/GilpinPS12}. }